 - 2-5% of clicks go to positions 7-10

 Clearly, it pays to be in the first three positions when it comes to search discoverability.
-As with all content, reviews must be nurtured organically—paying for reviews or otherwise trying to game the system can do long-term damage to your reputation with Google and even result in the removal of your listings.
+As with all content, reviews must be nurtured organically.
+Paying for reviews or otherwise trying to game the system can do long-term damage to your reputation with Google.
+It can even result in the removal of your listings.

 Instead, implement a reviews strategy that closes the loop for your consumers.
-Enable them to share experiences and respond to them, whether positive or negative, in a thoughtful way that allows consumers to see the benefits of doing business with you.
+Enable them to share experiences and respond to them, whether positive or negative.
+This allows a thoughtful way for consumers to see the benefits of doing business with you.
 Dig in and learn more in our recent blog post, Local Reviews Strategy: 10 Ways to Make Yours Smarter & More Effective.

 It Pays to Be Top 3 in the MapPack